 Dealers shall ensure that:

-each household tumble drier, at the point of sale, including at trade fairs, bears the label provided by suppliers in accordance with paragraph 1(a) of Article 3, with the label being displayed for built-in appliances in such a way as to be clearly visible, and for all other appliances in such a way as to be clearly visible on the outside on the front or top of the household tumble drier;
+each household tumble dryer, at the point of sale, including at trade fairs, bears the label provided by the supplier in accordance with paragraph 1(a) of Article 3, with the label being displayed for built-in appliances in such a way as to be clearly visible, and for all other appliances in such a way as to be clearly visible on the outside on the front or top of the household tumble dryer; in cases of trade fairs, where end-users cannot purchase, hire or hire-purchase products at a fair, there is no obligation for such products to bear the energy label.

-in the case of distance selling and sale through the internet, the label and product information sheet are provided in accordance with Annexes VII and VIII;
+the product information sheet set out in Annex V is provided, including the cases of distance selling and sale through the internet;

-any visual advertisement for a specific model of household tumble drier contains the energy efficiency class of that model and the range of energy efficiency classes available on the label, in accordance with Annex VII;
+any visual advertisement for a specific model of household tumble dryer contains the energy efficiency class of that model and the range of energy efficiency classes available on the label, in accordance with Annex VII;

-any technical promotional material or other promotional material concerning a specific model of household tumble drier, including on the Internet, which describes its specific technical parameters includes the energy efficiency class of that model and the range of energy efficiency classes available on the label, in accordance with Annex VII.
+any technical promotional material or other promotional material in distance selling or telemarketing concerning a specific model of household tumble dryer, except distance selling on the internet, contains the information set out in Annex VII;

+in case of distance selling on the internet, any technical promotional material or other promotional material concerning a specific model of household tumble dryer contains the information set out in Annex VIII.

 Article 5 Obligations of internet hosting platforms

-Where a hosting service provider as referred to in Article 14 of Directive 2000/31/EC allows the direct selling of household washing machines or household washer-dryers through its Internet website, the service provider shall enable the showing of the electronic label and electronic product information sheet provided by the dealer on the display mechanism in accordance with the provisions of Annex VIII and shall inform the dealer of the obligation to display them.
+Where a hosting service provider as referred to in Article 14 of Directive 2000/31/EC allows the direct selling of household tumble dryers through its internet website, the service provider shall enable the showing of the electronic label and electronic product information sheet provided by the dealer on the display mechanism in accordance with the provisions of Annex VIII and shall inform the dealer of the obligation to display them.

 Article 6 Measurement methods

-The information to be provided pursuant to Articles 3 and 4 shall be obtained by reliable, accurate and reproducible measurement and calculation methods, which take into account the recognised state-of-the-art measurement and calculation methods as set out in Annex IV.Article 7 Verification procedure for market surveillance purposes
+The information to be provided pursuant to Articles 3 and 4 shall be obtained by reliable, accurate and reproducible measurement and calculation methods, which take into account the recognised state-of-the-art measurement and calculation methods as set out in Annex IV.
+Methods allowing the appliances to detect they are being tested (e.g. by recognising the test conditions or test cycle), and to react specifically by automatically altering their performance during the test with the aim of reaching a more favourable level for any of the parameters declared by the supplier in the label, are expressly prohibited.

+The energy consumption of the product and any of the other parameters declared in the label shall not deteriorate after a software or firmware update when measured with the same test standard originally used for the declaration of conformity, except with explicit consent of the end-user prior to the update.
+No performance change shall occur as a result of rejecting the update.

+Article 7 Verification procedure for market surveillance purposes

 Member States shall apply the procedure laid down in Annex IX when performing the market surveillance checks referred to in paragraph 3 of Article 8 of Regulation (EU) 2017/1369.